People in New Zealand who felt lonely most or all of the time in the previous four weeks

 Method of collection/Data provider

 Stats NZ use household and personal questionnaires to collect the data.
 One individual in the household completes the household questionnaire, which collects information about all the usually resident people in that household (eg family relationships and household income).
-We randomly select one individual in the household aged 15 years or over to answer the personal questionnaire.
+Stats NZ randomly select one individual in the household aged 15 years or over to answer the personal questionnaire.